 Design matrix in DIABLO.
 The design matrix C is a KxK matrix with values ranging from 0 to 1 which specifies whether the covariance between two datasets should be maximized DIABLO (see equation (1)).
-In our simulation study, we evaluated two scenarios: a null design (DIABLO_null) is when no omics datasets are connected, and a full design is when all datasets are connected (DIABLO_full):
+In our simulation study, we evaluated two scenarios: a null design (DIABLO_null) when no omics datasets are connected, and a full design when all datasets are connected (DIABLO_full):